panjf2000/ants/README.md

 ## Features:

-- Automatically managing and recycling a massive number of goroutines.
+- Managing and recycling a massive number of goroutines automatically
-- Periodically purging overdue goroutines.
+- Purging overdue goroutines periodically
-- Friendly interfaces: submitting tasks, getting the number of running goroutines, tuning capacity of pool dynamically, closing pool.
+- Friendly interfaces: submitting tasks, getting the number of running goroutines, tuning capacity of pool dynamically, closing pool
-- Handle panic gracefully to prevent programs from crash.
+- Handle panic gracefully to prevent programs from crash
-- Efficient in memory usage and it even achieves higher performance than unlimited goroutines in golang.
+- Efficient in memory usage and it even achieves higher performance than unlimited goroutines in Golang
-- Nonblocking mechanism.
+- Nonblocking mechanism

 ## Tested in the following Golang versions: